DataDog/documentation/content/en/logs/processing/processors.md

 ## User-Agent parser

-The User-Agent parser takes a User-Agent attribute and does its best to extract the OS, browser, device, etc...
-It recognizes major bots like the Google Bot, Yahoo Slurp, Bing, and others.
-When setup, the following attributes are produced:
+The User-Agent parser takes a User-Agent attribute and extracts the OS, browser, device, and other user data.
+It recognizes major bots like the Google Bot, Yahoo Slurp, and Bing.
+When set up, the following attributes are produced:

 {{< img src="logs/processing/processors/useragent_processor.png" alt="Useragent Processor" responsive="true" style="width:80%;">}}

-**Note**: If your logs contain encoded User-Agents (as, for example, IIS logs do), configure this Processor to **decode the URL** before parsing it
+**Note**: If your logs contain encoded User-Agents (for example, IIS logs), configure this Processor to **decode the URL** before parsing it.

 {{< tabs >}}
 {{% tab "UI" %}}